 99. DIY A Chalkboard From Old Picture

-Do you have a large old picture frame laying around?
-Grab some chalkboard paint and turn it into a menu board in kitchen.
+Do you have a large old picture frame lying around?
+Grab some chalkboard paint and turn it into a menu board in the kitchen.

 100. Panel a Plain Door

 If you have flat interior doors, sprucing them up with some plywood panels and a fresh coat of paint can have a serious designer-worthy impact on your home.

 Grab a screwdriver and tighten any loose screws in the home.
 Think chairs, bed frames, tables, door handles, etc.

 A little bit of peel and stick wallpaper can go a long way to upgrade a simple bookshelf and add some personality.

 Score some unique finds at a local thrift store and turn them into one-of-a-kind pieces for your home.